uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0005-defense-evasion.md

 - [S0519] SYNful Knock: SYNful Knock is malware that is inserted into a network device by patching the operating system image.

 ### T1601.002 - Modify System Image: Downgrade System Image

+Procedures:

+- Adversaries may install an older version of the operating system of a network device to weaken security.
+Older operating system versions on network devices often have weaker encryption ciphers and, in general, fewer/less updated defensive features.
+On embedded devices, downgrading the version typically only requires replacing the operating system file in storage.
+With most embedded devices, this can be achieved by downloading a copy of the desired version of the operating system file and reconfiguring the device to boot from that file on next system restart.
+The adversary could then restart the device to implement the change immediately or they could wait until the next time the system restarts.
+Downgrading the system image to an older versions may allow an adversary to evade defenses by enabling behaviors such as Weaken Encryption.
+Downgrading of a system image can be done on its own, or it can be used in conjunction with Patch System Image.

 ### T1610 - Deploy Container